 South Stand Primary Truss

-A review on site confirmed the feasibility of doing a pull down, however there were a number of issues which required considerable thought.
-The east end of the truss was supported on bearings on skew bracket supported on the gallows truss.
+The East end of the truss was supported on bearings on skew bracket supported on the gallows truss.

 A further complication was the strain energy in the gallows truss, when the weight of the truss was removed unintentional damage may result from the release of this energy.